Gun Rights for Medical Cannabis Patients in Connecticut

 Can You Consume CBD and Own a Gun in Connecticut?

-As a result of Senate Bill 893, which requires licenses for all hemp growers and processors, hemp-derived CBD products are legal in Connecticut.
 This means that any method of processing of CBD and its derivatives from the hemp plant that contain no more than 0.3% THC is allowed in the state.

-However, there is a precise and strict protocol for CBD products made from marijuana.
+However, a precise and strict protocol exists for CBD products made from marijuana.
 Without registering in the Medical Marijuana Program, purchasing CBD produced from marijuana is illegal, and consuming marijuana recreationally is prohibited.
-Patients who sign up for the Medical Marijuana Program are the only ones who can use both hemp-derived and marijuana-derived CBD products.

 Gun ownership is fine as long as CBD consumed is within the limit applicable to your medical marijuana status.